The Role I Have Played:

 DEMOLITION OF BUILDINGS NE CORNER OF MADISON AVE & COUNTY LINE

-For several years the buildings at the northeast corner of Madison Avenue and County Line Road have been in very poor condition.
+For several years the buildings at the northeast corner of Madison Avenue and County Line Road had been in very poor condition.
 The parking lot was riddled with chuckholes and the owner had no desire to repair either the buildings or parking lot due to the proximity of the flood area.
-Residents in the area have been extremely unhappy with the appearance and lack of improvement taking place.
+Residents in the area had been extremely unhappy with the appearance and lack of improvement taking place.
 In 2018, the city purchased the property and had the buildings demolished.
-It is thought this may be an greenspace area and has the potential for part of the space to be developed into a park.
+It is thought this may be a greenspace area and has the potential for part of the space to be developed into a park.
 It pleasing to see the green grass even though there is nothing more there for the time being.
 The city hopes to get input from residents as to how they would like to see the property developed.

 Averitt & Main Street has effectively help drivers making left turns without interrupting traffic flow at that intersection.